eddelbuettel/rcppfastad/README.md

 ### Example

-Three examples, taken from FastAS, are included.
+Three examples, taken from FastAD, are included.
 We can look at the `black_scholes()` one here:

 ```r
 > library(RcppFastAD)